Taming Sari: History

-When Malacca was captured by the Portuguese in 1511, Sultan Mahmud retreated to Kampar in Sumatra, bringing all of Malacca's state regalia.
-He passed the weapon along with the other royal regalia to his son Muzaffar Shah who later became the ruler of Perak.
-It is still kept in the palace of his descendant Sultan Nazrin Muizzuddin Shah, and is today still part of the state's royal regalia.
+When Malacca was captured by the Portuguese in 1511, Sultan Mahmud retreated to Kampar in Sumatra with all of Malacca's state regalia.
+He passed the weapon along with the other royal regalia to his son Muzaffar Shah, who later became the ruler of Perak.
+It is still kept in the palace of his descendant Sultan Nazrin Muizzuddin Shah as part of the state's royal regalia.

-Before Taming Sari became part of the Perak royalty's regalia, it is believed to have been a hereditary article of the family of the laksamana (admiral) who for generations, through succession, ruled as the territorial chief of Hilir Perak.
+Before Taming Sari became part of the Perak royalty's regalia, it is believed to have belonged to the family of the hereditary laksamana (admiral) who for generations ruled as the territorial chief of Hilir Perak.
 It is believed that the last territorial chief who had the famed kris in his possession was Laksamana Mohd Amin Alang Duakap.
-In 1876, he was arrested alongside many other aristocrats of his time for the alleged involvement in the murder of the first British Resident, James W.W.
+In 1876 he and many other aristocrats were arrested for their alleged involvement in the murder of the first British Resident, James W.W.
 Birch.
 Together with Datuk Shahbandar Uda Kediti (the territorial chief of Kerian), Sultan Abdullah (the reigning Perak monarch of the time) and Menteri Paduka Ngah Ibrahim (the administrator of tin-rich Larut), Laksamana Mohd Amin was banished to the Seychelles.